 *Again, the photo above absolutely MUST be the main focus of the story, not just a mere mention within the text.

 All stories are to be polished and complete, meaning they must have a beginning, middle, and a twisted surprise ending.
 Again, all stories must be exactly 200 words.
 Not 201 or 199!
 So read the word count rules carefully.
 Over the years, we’ve seen some excellent tales disqualified due to an incorrect word count.

 The Golden Donut contest is judged blindly, meaning each entry is assigned a number prior to sending it to the judges.
 Therefore, judges do not see the writers’ names.

-All entries will be screened by a panel of readers who will select their twelve favorite stories and then forward their picks to the contest judge, Sara Gruen (author of Water For Elephants).
+All entries will be screened by a panel of readers who will select their twelve favorite stories and then forward their picks to the 2017 contest judge, Craig Johnson, author of the Longmire series.
 All decisions are final and may not be contested or appealed.
-After reviewing each of the entries, the judge will notify the Writers’ Police Academy of the winner’s name.
+After reviewing each of the entries, the judge will notify the Writers’ Police Academy of the winning entry.
 While the winner will be announced at the WPA banquet, the winner need not be present to win.
 The contest is open to everyone, not just WPA attendees.

-The contest winner will receive the prestigious Golden Donut Award AND and free registration to the 2018 WPA!
+The contest winner receives the prestigious Golden Donut Award AND and free registration to the 2018 WPA!

 Please read carefully!

 All submissions MUST be submitted electronically via email to email@example.com.
 Write Golden Donut 2017 in the subject line.